apache/spark/docs/sql-ref-syntax-qry-select-limit.md

 <dl>
   <dt><code><em>ALL</em></code></dt>
   <dd>
     If specified, the query returns all the rows.
-In otherwords, no limit is applied if this option is specified.
+In other words, no limit is applied if this option is specified.
   </dd>
   <dt><code><em>integer_expression</em></code></dt>